titusdecali/dripdotdesign/_drafts/the-best-keychains-for-men.md

 This Taylor Stitch keychain is not bulky and will look great no matter what you wear.
 You could try for example a [**denim shirt**](https://www.idevaffiliate.com/31555/idevaffiliate.php?id=1309&url=38195) or [**trousers**](https://www.idevaffiliate.com/31555/idevaffiliate.php?id=1309&url=38193) from Taylor Stitch.

+If you enjoy brass EDC, check out this great brass bottle opener from [**Craighill**](https://www.idevaffiliate.com/31555/idevaffiliate.php?id=1309&url=38196).
+It's a manly piece of art.

 \+++

 ### The Shard keychain tool by Gerber